alexwoellhaf/AWS-CloudFormation-S3-CloudFront-Route53/README.md

 # AWS CloudFormation S3 CloudFront ACM Route53
-AWS CloudFormation stack for hosting static content with S3, CloudFront, and Route53.
-S3 bucket access limited by Origin Access Control (OAC).
-CloudFront SSL (TLS1.2-2021) provided by ACM.
+Deploy a private S3 bucket for hosting static content.
+S3 Bucket is accessed via CloudFront.
+S3 origin access is limited via Origin Access Control.
+DNS record for CloudFront distribution is added to an existing zone in Route53.
+CloudFront uses an existing ACM certificate to secure HTTPS SSL (TLS1.2-2021) traffic.
+All HTTP traffic is upgraded to HTTPS.